Vallasc/Image-processing-on-spark/README.md

 #### Delete resources
 To delete all resources allocated by the cluster and also all the bucket content, you can run the cell *Delete cluster and data*.

 ![delete resources](./docs/delete.png)
 ### Performance tests
 There are also tests in the notebook to evaluate the performance of the cluster.
 #### Strong scalability
 In this test we want to see how the execution time changes by keeping the workload fixed and increasing the number of computational resources.

+**REMEMBER TO DO THIS** to avoid paying for what you are not using.

 Cluster setup:
 * Master machine N1, 16GB RAM, 4 cores, SSD boot drive